top of page

 What version of Minecraft does my child need?

-Our server runs on Java Edition, which is the PC/Mac version of the game.
-If your child currently plays on Bedrock Edition (console, mobile, or the Windows Store app), please get in touch before camp at hello@uncommonminds.co.uk and we'll advise on the best setup for their device.
+Our server runs on Java Edition, which is the PC/Mac version of the game however we have special plugins that mean we can also welcome Bedrock players on consoles - you'll just need to make some small changes to your system setting.
+If you play on a tablet, you can do this simply.
+If your child currently plays on Bedrock Edition on console, please get in touch before camp at hello@uncommonminds.co.uk and we'll advise on the best setup for their device.
+We also offer a short tech setup session on the day before camp to make sure they can start camp ready and raring to go!

 We bought Minecraft on console - can my child still join?

+Absolutely!
 Console versions run on Bedrock Edition, which uses a different server infrastructure to Java.
 Please contact us before camp and we'll advise on whether your child's setup will work and what steps may be needed.
+Generally, joining on an Ipad is incredibly simple but some devices (e.g. Xbox, Switch) might need some additional steps, which we can support on.

 How do I set up a Microsoft account for my child?